 When you express love to your child using their love language, they will feel heard, understood, and appreciated.

-Children over the age of 9 can take the love language quiz to find out how their love languages rank from the strongest to the weakest.
+Children over the age of nine can take the love language quiz to find out how their love languages rank from the strongest to the weakest.
 If your child is too young to take the test, read up on how the love languages work and see if you can identify which language your child prefers.

-A Better Way Of Parenting
+A Better Way of Parenting

 There you have it.
 Five tips to become a more involved and supportive parent.
 Even if you’re not a parent, these tips can actually be applied to any relationship.

 You and your child deserve the best that you both can give, but it’s up to you to start the positive momentum.
+And with Mindvalley’s Conscious Parenting Mastery Quest, you can do just that.